20 top-rated backpacks you'll carry around for years | CNN Underscored

 North Face Daypack ($69; northface.com)

 A whopping 97% of customers recommend this product, and it’s clear why.
-Not only is it water repellant, but it’s durable enough to transition from an everyday bag into a hiking or travel bag with its laptop sleeve, 22-liter capacity, water bottle pockets and an invisible pocket at the top for the extra valuables.
+Not only is it water-repellant, but it’s durable enough to transition from an everyday bag into a hiking or travel bag with its laptop sleeve, 22-liter capacity, water bottle pockets and invisible pocket at the top for the extra valuables.

 ___________________________________________________________________________